vladimirsouza/lrRNAseqVariantCalling/README.md

 ### Alternative for variant calling from Iso-Seq with Clair3

-To call variants from Iso-Seq with `Clair3`, we recommend using our pipeline only to call indels, and `Clair3` normally for SNPs, a pipeline that we call as **Clair3-mix***.
+To call variants from Iso-Seq with `Clair3`, we recommend using our pipeline only to call indels, and `Clair3` normally for SNPs, a pipeline that we call **Clair3-mix*** in the manuscript.

 We define the following variables as:
 * `CLAIR3_DIR`, the path to where Clair3 is installed;